 Waste Material

-Waste material observations made during the investigation were consistent with those from historical investigations.
+Waste material consisted of MSW/CD and observations made during the investigation were consistent with those from historical investigations.
 Where observed, waste material ranged in thickness from approximately 6 to 25 feet.
-A more detailed discussion of waste material thickness and extent is provided in Section 7.1.
+A more detailed discussion of waste material thickness and extent is provided in Section 4.3.

 Light to moderate decomposition and waste odors were observed throughout the waste material at the Landfill.
 Sheens were also encountered, ranging from trace to heavy rainbow.
 PID headspace readings in the waste material varied greatly, ranging from 1.0 ppm to 203 ppm.
-The highest PID reading was 203 ppm, observed at in a sample from 19 feet bgs in well MW-10.
+The highest PID reading was observed in a sample from 19 feet bgs in well MW-10.
 Field screening results are presented in the soil boring and test excavation logs.

 Native Sediment